jsqy/cordova-plugin-callback/README.md

 # cordova-plugin-callback
-This plugin demonstrates a machanism to call js functions from native.
+This plugin demonstrates a machanism to call js functions and notify of events from native.

 ## API
-`callback.initialize(functions);`
+`callback.initialize(callback, listener);`

-Register functions to be exposed to native.
-The argument is a map of functions.
+Register callbacks to be exposed to native, and event listeners.
+The arguments are maps of functions.

-Functions are in form `function(argument, onsucceed, onerror);`.
+Callbacks are in form `function(argument, onsucceed, onerror);`.
 They accept single argument and use callbacks to return results or errors.

+Listeners are in form `function(argument);`.
+They accept single argument and don't call native back.

 ```js
 callback.initialize({